ddnexus/pagy/docs/extras/headers.md

 render json: records.as_json.merge!(meta: {pagination: pagy_headers_hash(pagy)})
 ```

-!!!info Need more metadata?
+!!!info Metadata
-If you need a more complete set of metadata (e.g. if you use some javascript frontend) see the [metadata extra](metadata.md).
+For a more complete set of metadata you should use the [metadata extra](metadata.md).
 !!!
 ===